rwn3120/cbr2pdf/readme.md

 # crb2pdf

-Use to convert CRB files to PDF
+Use to convert CBR files to PDF

 ## Usage
 ```